Christofferos/SnakeShowdown/README.md

 ## Details:

-Web-sockets/server is sticky meaning (everytime a user connects they will be conntected to the same server).
+Web-sockets/server is sticky meaning that when users connect they will be conntected to the same server.

 **Enable flag:**
 heroku features:enable http-session-affinity --app [APP_NAME]